 “Our approach would be to try to get to these people before they have too much to drink, if we can find them and get them to safety.
 Obviously, a full belly or hot drinks is far, far better for you than vodka.”

-Red Cross volunteers have been working with authorities to help distribute warm clothing, boots, hot food and drinks in the Ukraine and elsewhere, Lowry said from Slovakia.
+Red Cross volunteers have been working with authorities to help distribute warm clothing, boots, hot food and drinks in Ukraine and elsewhere, Lowry said, speaking to CNN from Slovakia.

 But, he added, the people who are most in need of help are often hard to locate.
 “These people are outside the normal safety nets, difficult to find, and don’t realize the great danger they are in.”

-Kiev marked its 25th consecutive day of below-freezing temperatures Thursday.
-It would normally expect a high of -2 degrees Celsius (28 degrees Fahrenheit) at this time of year, CNN meteorologist Brandon Miller said.
+Kiev marked its 24th consecutive day of below-freezing temperatures Wednesday, with a low of minus 18 Celsius (minus 0.4 Fahrenheit), CNN meteorologist Brandon Miller said.
+It could normally expect a high of minus 2 degrees Celsius at this time of year.

-And there is little respite in sight for those suffering in the unusual cold.
+And there is little respite in prospect for those suffering in the unusual cold.

-Another surge of frigid air is pushing westward out of Russia into the rest of Europe for the end of the week, with Central and Eastern Europe catching the brunt of the coldest air.
+Another surge of frigid air is pushing westward out of Russia into the rest of Europe for the end of the week, with Central and Eastern Europe catching the brunt of the coldest air, Miller said.